 Why do people unfollow the Page?

 Sometimes large brands and businesses post on Facebook on regular basis(say around 30 minutes) and when you do follow the page then facebook will post those content on your newsfeed.
 This may flood your Facebook newsfeed which may irritate the user so users generally unfollow the page.
-But Facebook is so intelligent that will know your interaction with page post and if your engagement(likes, comments, share) with the page is less then facebook will lately post those content on your feeds.
+But Facebook is so intelligent that will know your interaction with page posts and if your engagement(likes, comments, shares) with the page is less then facebook will lately post those content on your feeds.